wesny/CCVB/README.md

 ###Sweyn

 Currently experimenting with authenticating with/how much data we can pull out of the public Facebook Graph API without authenticating

+###David

+I will be working on the Twitter and Instagram implementation, primarily on generating data about popularity of individuals/organizations.

+I will work 1-2 hours nightly in addition to massive chunks on weekends (making this project awesome is a priority).

+Due 3/28: Authenticate and pull as much data as possible from Twitter and Instragram APIs